briggslalor/Challenge_18/README.md

 ## Technologies

-This project is built in Python 3.6 and designed to be using the command line.
+This project is built in Python 3.6 and designed to be run using the command line.
 In order to properly utilize the project, the following Python libraries will be imported and used:

    [pandas](https://pandas.pydata.org/docs/)